 For this reason, buying a handheld vacuum for pet hair can save time and energy.
 These vacuums are small, lightweight and convenient to use in "tricky" locations such as stairs or on sofas.
 Most are also cheaper than full-size vacuums.

 Of course, you need to have realistic expectations of a handheld vacuum.
 These models don't have the suction power or cleaning performance of full-size vacs.
 This means they can't remove the same quantity of dirt and other debris.
 Many are also cordless and don't have a long run-time, which means they are better suited to spot cleaning than long sessions.

-Even so, there are some handheld vacuums with strong performance.
+Even so, there are handheld vacuums the provide strong performance and a convenient design.
 They are great for removing the worst of hair on a daily basis, so your weekly clean with a more powerful vacuum is easier and faster.

 In this article, we'll start with a guide to choosing a handheld for pets.
-We've then listed five of the best handheld vacuums for pet hair to help you make an informed decision.
+We've then listed four of the best handheld vacuums for pet hair to help you make an informed decision.

 What to Look for in a Handheld Pet Vacuum

 Before we go any further, you need to decide whether a handheld vacuum is the right choice.

 Handhelds excel at spot cleaning or tackling tricky areas, such as stairs or above cupboards.
 The best models also have decent suction power considering the small size of the machine.
 If you need a vacuum for removing the worst of pet hair around your house quickly and conveniently, then they are a great option.
 Most are also relatively cheap.

 What they can't do is compete with full-size uprights or even cordless vacuums when it comes to cleaning performance.
 This is partly due to size - handhelds don't have a large floor head which means it would take a long time to clean large areas.
 Also, while the suction power of the best handhelds is enough to get rid of pet hair, they struggle with the toughest dirt and other debris.